Introduction to Bluefin

 - Tailscale GNOME QS for tailscale integration

 - Search Light - for search and a MacOS Spotlight workflow.
-Bound to Super-Space by default
+Bound to Super-Space by default.
+Check the screenshot at the bottom of this page for an example

 - Integrates the following GNOME Extensions by default: